- Location: Peterborough Cathedral

 This entertaining and engaging exhibition for the entire family presents the fossil evidence, scientific interpretations, and exciting scenes with lifelike animatronics to challenge what we know about the real T. rex.

 The exhibition will be on show in the New Building at the east end of the Cathedral.
-Entry will be by ticket only, and these will go on sale now.
+Entry will be by ticket only, and these will go on sale soon.